kFo/reference/expressions.rst

 Basic Data Types and Assertions
 ===============================

-The core library contains a numboer of basic data types, such as the natural numbers (``ℕ``, or ``nat``), the integers (``ℤ``), the booleans (``bool``), and common operations on these, as well as the usual logical quantifiers and connectives.
+The core library contains a number of basic data types, such as the natural numbers (``ℕ``, or ``nat``), the integers (``ℤ``), the booleans (``bool``), and common operations on these, as well as the usual logical quantifiers and connectives.
 Some example are given below.
 A list of common notations and their precedences can be found in a `file <https://github.com/leanprover/lean/blob/master/library/init/core.lean>`_ in the core library.
 The core library also contains a number of basic data type constructors.
 Definitions can also be found the `data <https://github.com/leanprover/lean/blob/master/library/init/data>`_ directory of the core library.
 For more information, see also :doc:`libraries`.

 .. code-block:: lean